sathvik1610/boundaryforge/README.md

   <img src="https://img.shields.io/badge/Architecture-Model_Agnostic-8A2BE2?style=for-the-badge" alt="Model Agnostic">
 </p>

-**Boundary Forge** is an enterprise-grade AI safety pipeline that completely automates the discovery and mitigation of LLM vulnerabilities.
+**Boundary Forge** is an automated AI safety pipeline that discovers and mitigates LLM vulnerabilities.
 Moving beyond simple RAG wrappers, it orchestrates a sophisticated **agentic workflow** powered end-to-end by **Qwen 2.5-72B**.

 While the Boundary Forge architecture is entirely **model-agnostic**—capable of discovering vulnerabilities in any open-source or proprietary LLM—we specifically chose Qwen 72B to power our CrewAI agents due to its exceptional reasoning depth and adversarial creativity.